highgateschool/cyber-centurion/README.md

 - Notice that the `apt` commands that do something need sudo.
 The ones that just tell you stuff don't (but you can use it anyway)
 - A cool command that I use lots - can you see why it works? `sudo apt update && sudo apt upgrade`

+Underneath the bonnet there is another command called `dpkg` but I wouldn't use that unless you really need to.

 ## Ubuntu

 Debian is a huge and slow project.
 Ubuntu is like the trendy younger sibling.